jtappen1/machine-learning-interview-practice/pytorch-practice/README.md

 ### Useful Things to Know:
 - Vanishing Gradients: During backprop, if the derivative of an activation is very small, <1, repeated multiplication through layers can make gradients tiny -> weights stop updating

+### Autograd:
+- requires_grad : -> Tells a tensor that it needs to be able to compute the gradients of a loss ufnction with respect to some variables.
+- with torch.no_grad(): -> we only want to do forward computations through the network. (.detatch() also works.)